-b.
 Enrolment and Teacher:

 The development in educational attainment means increase in enrolment level.
 It is an important indicator for development of education.
 It is known from the Sixth All India School Education Survey (SAISES) that the total enrolment in primary schools are 2557239 and in upper primary schools are 943248 in the state.
 It is also observed that out of total enrolment 1319189 are boys and 1238050 are girls in primary schools in Assam.
 The total enrolment of children in primary schools were 3286215 in 2009-10 in Assam.
 Out of total enrolment of children, about 85 percent were studying in government schools.
-Class-wise enrolments in the primary schools of Assam are shown in Table-1.
+Enrolment information is an important for social development.
+The enrolment rate at primary level has gone up several folds in Assam.
+The Gross Enrolment Ratio (GER) and Net Enrolment Ratio (NER) in primary level schools in Assam is 98.8 and 92.2 respectively.
+The data regarding GNR and NER in the state are presented in Table- 1.